Nowshin1077/Nowshin1077/README.md

 - Backend Framework: `Flask`
 - Database: `SQL`
 - Version Control: `Git`
-- Open source: current project `Scribe-Data`
+- Open source: not working on any project currently.

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 ### ▶️ My Current State

-  - On a mission to make `quality contributions`.
+  - On a mission to make `quality contributions` in open source projects.
-  - Obtaining `Data Science` certifications.
+  - Obtaining certifications to build a career in `Data-centric roles`.
   - Nurturing my `problem-solving` skills.

 -------------------------------------------------------------------------------------------------------------------------------------------------------